Meanwhile in Ireland

 William Butler Yeats – a colossal name in Irish poetry

 The poetry and works of W.B.
-Yeats continue to be analysed in schools all over Ireland.
+Yeats continue to be analysed in schools all over Ireland as one of the best Irish poets of all time.
 Love, pride for Ireland, mythology, age, and death star as common themes in his poems.

 Like his sisters, W.B.
 Yeats attended the Metropolitan School of Art.
 As a 17-year-old, he began writing his first works, taking inspiration from Oscar Wilde, Irish mythology, and folklore.